metosin/muuntaja/README.md

 ### Request

-* `:muuntaja/format`, format name that was used to decode the request body, e.g. `application/json`.
-If the key is already present in the request map, muuntaja middleware/interceptor will skip the decoding process.
 * `:muuntaja/request`, client-negotiated request format and charset as `FormatAndCharset` record.
 Will be used in the response pipeline.
 * `:muuntaja/response`, client-negotiated response format and charset as `FormatAndCharset` record.
 Will